 Sharon has held a wide range of non-executive roles across the voluntary and housing sectors, including being vice-chair of ACEVO, the network for charity leaders, and a Trustee of a number of charitable organisations and housing associations.

 Sharon was awarded an OBE in June 2015 for services to social care, homeless people and housing.

-Mike Dixon has been a trustee of Age UK since October 2017 and is a member of its Strategic Finance Committee.
+Mike Dixon has been a trustee of Age UK since October 2017.
+Mike is Chair of the Audit and Risk Committee and a member of the Strategic Finance Committee.

 Mike has a background in finance and charity finance that enables him to bring to the Board a keen interest in strong financial governance.